aronwc/mlsm/papers/oconnor10from/tlasserr.md

 ####Assumptions####

 - Keywords are sufficient to distinguish topics.
-- Polls are the gold standards.
+- Polls are the gold standards because they reflect public opinion.

 ####Synthesis####

 - It would be good for me to distinguish two groups: opinion-makers and opinions-holders
--  Twitter messages which are “retweetted” deserves more important weight because they show a larger opinion.
+- Twitter messages, which are “retweetted”, deserve more important weight because they show a larger opinion.
+- It would be interesting to know if twitter messages predicted Obama's victory the day of the election.

 ####Related Papers####